 An example of a one-off design

 Finally, I want to give my customers of having something truly unique, made just for them – bespoke lingerie sets.
-Bespoke lingerie is something that I can get incredibly excited and passionate about – there’s something so satisfying creating something for an individual, knowing it’s going to something truly special for them.
+Bespoke lingerie is something I can get incredibly excited and passionate about – there’s something so satisfying in creating something for an individual, knowing it’s going to be something truly special for them.
 The experiences I’ve had so far with people approaching me for bespoke lingerie have all been wonderful, and I want more people to know it’s a service that’s available instead of just being scared to ask!

 As a thank you to all of the readers who’ve been following my work, I’d like to offer a 15% discount code for my shop on all individual items!
 Code: lingerie-love (expires on 09-12-12, not valid on sets or bespoke orders).

 Readers: What do you think of my foray into becoming a lingerie brand?
-Are my designs something that you’d like to own yourself?
+Are my designs something you’d like to own yourself?